Monday, December 22, 2025

 All of the sites that I previously mention have examples of undecorated and slip decorated redware and I assume that it was produced somewhere around Uniontown or Brownsville in Fayette County, Pennsylvania.
 To be able to find and excavate a small, intact redware pottery site would be a major achievement.

-Redware Pottery by John Nass, Jr., Editor, President of Mon Yough Chapter 3 Season G...
+Historic Glassware by John Nass, Jr., Editor, President of Mon Yough Chapter 3 Seasons Greetings Eve...